philippminder/tools-for-autodarts/README.md

 - **Color Customization**: Change the colors of dart throws and scores
 - **Streaming Mode**: Includes green screen support, board visualization, and thrown darts display
 - **Virtual Board Surround**: Adds a customizable surround to the dartboard
+- **Darts Zoom**: Shows a zoomed view of your dart throws in the bottom corners or center of the screen
 - **Hide Menu**: Provides more space for the game view
 - **Automatic Fullscreen**: Automatically enables fullscreen mode during matches for an immersive experience
 - **Adjustable UI Elements**: Modify the size of legs, sets, and match information